charleso/scala-talk/README.rst

         // Do something
     }

-* Should really just be a function call
+* Last argument can be passed as block

 .. code-block:: scala